magepeopleteam/ecab-taxi-booking-manager/readme.txt

 ➡Fare Calculation: Automatic fare calculation based on distance, time, or any custom criteria you define.

-➡Customizable Rates: Set up custom rate plans, allowing you to tailor the pricing based on different zones, distances, or other factors.
+➡Customizable Rates: Set up custom rate plans, allowing you to tailor pricing based on different zones, distances, or other factors.

 ➡Multiple Payment Gateways: Seamlessly integrate with popular payment gateways, offering secure and diverse payment options for customers.

 ➡Booking Management: Efficiently manage all taxi bookings from your WordPress dashboard, with the ability to view, modify, or cancel bookings as needed.

-➡Google MAP API: Google map API integrated for route map.
+➡Google MAP API: Google map api integrated for route map.

 ➡Responsive Design: The plugin is designed to be fully responsive, offering a smooth booking experience across various devices.

 ➡ [View Live  Demo For Business Event](https://taxi.mage-people.com/) 👉 [Plugin Documentation](https://docs.mage-people.com/ecab-taxi-booking-manager/)

+**Third-Party Service:**
+This plugin relies on the Google Maps API, a service provided by Google, Inc. It is used for displaying Google Maps and finding distance.
+Please note that your usage of this plugin constitutes acceptance of Google's terms and policies.

+**Link to Google Maps API:**
+For more information about the Google Maps API, visit: [Google Maps API Link](https://developers.google.com/maps/documentation/javascript/get-api-key)

+**Terms of Use:**
+Review the Google Maps API terms of use: [Google Maps API Terms of Use Link](https://developers.google.com/maps/terms-20180207)

+**Privacy Policy:**
+Understand how Google handles your data through the Maps API: [Google Privacy Policy Link](https://policies.google.com/privacy)